yobibyte/hpmc-eigensolvers/report.md

 Different distributions were taken, I suppose, to check the dependency of BX+II and MRRR on the eigenvalues clustering.
 Then, I got random orthogonal matrices Q of the same dimensions and got the problems by Q*M*Q' (for orthogonal matrices the inverse is equivalent to transposed).
 The equality of initial eigenvalues and solutions to given problems was checked using numpy.testing library.

 The generated data was then written to .csv files and read inside C program.
+The data (along with the resulting plots) can be downloaded from [here](https://www.dropbox.com/s/4oqqk8v7av1ntpg/hpmc_data.zip?dl=0)

 ## Code